16 Little Known Pumpkin Facts You Probably Did Not Know

 9. The earliest pumpkin pie made in America was quite different than the pumpkin pie we enjoy today.
 Pilgrims and early settlers made pumpkin pie by hollowing out a pumpkin, filling the shell with milk, honey and spices and baking it.

-10. Early settlers dried pumpkins shells, cut it into strips and wove it into mats.
+10. Early settlers dried pumpkin shells, cut them into strips and wove them into mats.

 11. Pumpkin has been prepared in a variety of ways from soups to stews to desserts since the immigration of the first European settlers.